 On an iPhone for example, you can lock autofocus on your subject.
 You can do this by holding your finger on the focal point until it says ‘AF Lock’.
 You can then manually set your exposure by dragging up or down on the sun icon.
 Getting the right exposure can be tricky, it’s important to never over or underexpose your shots.
 A handy tip is if you start to lose detail around the bright areas of your image you're most likely overexposed and if your subject blends into the dark, you're most likely underexposed.

-Now that you have all of your footage, it's time to slice it all together, add some colour and get creative with effects!
+Now that you have all of your footage, it's time to slice it all together, add some colour, and get creative with effects!
 Luckily there are plenty of video editing programs available that make it easier and faster to use than ever before.
-With programs like Adobe Rush and iMovie, you can edit videos on your phone just as you would on a computer and it’s easier then you might think!
+With programs like Adobe Rush and iMovie, you can edit videos on your phone just as you would on a computer and it’s easier than you might think!

 Adobe Rush is the easiest way to edit and create high-quality videos on your smartphone.
-One of the great features of Adobe Rush is that it allows you to add motion graphics, video effects, text and mix audio.
+One of the great features of Adobe Rush is that it allows you to add motion graphics, video effects, and text, and also to mix audio.
 If you do prefer a bigger screen to edit on, Adobe Rush seamlessly hands over the files to your computer so you can pick up where you left off on your smartphone.
 This tool is simple to operate, and there are plenty of guides and tutorials online to get started.
 Keep in mind though, just like other Adobe products this program has a monthly cost and is included if you have purchased the Adobe Suite.

 You’ve probably already heard of iMovie, Apple’s free video editing software that can be used on your iPhone or Mac.
-Just like on Adobe Rush, you can add titles, music, and special effects to your video clips. iMovie is incredibly user friendly, especially if you’re new to editing.
+Just like on Adobe Rush, you can add titles, music, and special effects to your video clips. iMovie is incredibly user-friendly, especially if you’re new to editing.
 The key difference between Adobe Rush and iMovie is that Adobe Rush has more professional and technical adjustments, whereas iMovie has much more video effects and transitions compared.

 If you didn’t already know it, your smartphone can be used as a powerful tool to capture high-quality video content.
 By applying the techniques we covered in this post, you’ll be able to improve the overall quality of your content.
 So, what are you waiting for?
 Get your smartphone out and start creating content your community will love.